Aanirudhshaji/Anirudhshaji/README.md

 - 👋 Hi, I’m @Anirudhshaji
-- 👀 I’m interested in Cyber security, Web development,
+- 👀 I’m Cyber security analyst.
 - 🌱 I’m currently learning web designing, UI/UX
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... web development, UI/UX designing
-- 📫 How to reach me ...
+- 📫 How to reach me ...</find me i'm ideal>

 <!---
 Anirudhshaji/Anirudhshaji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.